Tips for Planning a Self-Guided Walking Tour in Ireland

 The weather is incredibly changeable in Ireland.
 It’s often said one can experience all four seasons in just one day in Ireland.

-Still, the autumn and winter months tend to be the chilliest and wettest.
-Therefore, if you’re hoping for sunshine and as many dry days as possible, it’s best to visit in the spring or summer months.
+Still, the autumn and winter months tend to be the chilliest and wettest; therefore, if you’re hoping for sunshine and as many dry days as possible, visiting in the spring or summer months is best.

 In general, temperatures are reasonably consistent throughout the year.
 So, experiencing extremes of hot and cold isn’t something you’ll need to worry too much about.